 1 bunch of cilantro

-1/4 cup of sea salt (I used to use regular table salt but sea salt taste much better not so salty if that makes any sense)
+1/4 cup of sea salt (I used to use regular table salt, but sea salt tastes much better and is not so salty, if that makes any sense)

 1/4 cup of white vinegar